recurly/recurly-js/README.md

   }
 });

-Recurly.buildSubscribeForm({
+Recurly.buildSubscriptionForm({
-    target: '#subscribe' // A jQuery selector for the container element to append the form to , plan: 'myplancode' // A plan you have created in recurly-app , afterSubscribe: function() {} // Callback after subscription success , addressRequirement: 'full' // Address fields to display (full | zipstreet | zip | none) , enableAddOns: true | false
+    target: '#subscribe' // A jQuery selector for the container element to append the form to , planCode: 'myplancode' // A plan you have created in recurly-app , afterSubscribe: function() {} // Callback after subscription success , addressRequirement: 'full' // Address fields to display (full | zipstreet | zip | none) , enableAddOns: true | false